mgansler/react-css-grid-virtualized/README.md

 #### [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref)

-This hooks gives us a reference to the `<div />` Element that is our Grid.
+This hook gives us a reference to the `<div />` Element that is our GridFc.
 We need this for access to the dimensions and scroll position of the container wrapping the grid.

 ```typescript jsx